IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .amaranth-deep-purple}
 ## AI for Social Good
-  - [**Detecting and Countering Abusive Language on Social Media:**](#Det-Count-Stereo) This project focuses on detecting and countering abusive language on social media using NLP models.
+  - [**Detecting and Countering Toxic Language on Social Media:**](#Det-Count-Stereo) This project uses NLP techniques to detect and counter toxic language on social media that can lead to material and psychological harm.
-  - [**Social Media Analysis for Early Detection of Suicide Ideation:**](#suicide) This project is in collaboration with the University of Ottawa and focuses on developing tools for the early detection of suicidal notes on social media.
+  - [**Social Media Analysis for Early Detection of Suicide Ideation:**](#suicide) This project is in collaboration with the University of Ottawa and focuses on developing tools for the early detection of suicidal ideation on social media.
-  - [**Multimodal Social Media Analysis for Disaster Response:**](#MultiModal-Disaster) This project is funded by the New Beginning Initiative Program and is in collaboration with Carleton University.
+  - [**Multimodal Social Media Analysis for Wildfire Response:**](#MultiModal-Disaster) This project leverages social media to inform wildfire response in Canada.
+The project is funded by the New Beginning Initiative Program and is in collaboration with Carleton University.
-  - [**Responsible AI for Immigration Settlement in Canada:**](#Immigration) This project is in collaboration with the MILA institute and focuses on using AI to make immigration settlement in Canada more efficient.
+  - [**Responsible AI for Immigration Settlement in Canada:**](#Immigration) This project focuses on adopting human-centred AI tools to make immigration settlement in Canada more efficient.

 {: .amaranth-deep-purple}
 ## Responsible AI:
-  - [**Explainability:**](#explain) In this project, we use concept-based explanations and other explainability techniques to analyze a model and understand its flaws regarding safety, generalizability, fairness and robustness.
+  - [**Explainability:**](#explain) This project uses concept-based explanations and other explainability techniques to analyze a model and understand its flaws regarding safety, generalizability, fairness and robustness.
-  - [**Bias in Language Models:**](#Bias) In this project, we analyze the model's output to uncover biases learned by text classifiers and generative models.
+  - [**Bias in Language Models:**](#Bias) This line of research analyzes the model's output to uncover biases learned by text classifiers and generative models.
-  - [**Ethical Challenges in Abuisve Language Detection:**](#JAIR) In this project, we bring ethical and human rights considerations to every stage of developing an NLP system for detecting abusive language in online platforms.
+  - [**Ethical Challenges in Abuisve Language Detection:**](#JAIR) This line of work brings ethical and human rights considerations to every stage of developing an NLP system for detecting abusive language in online platforms.
-  - [**Privacy:**](#privacy ) In this project, we use NLP techniques to de-identify text.
+  - [**Privacy:**](#privacy ) This project uses NLP techniques to de-identify text.

 {: .amaranth-deep-purple}
 ## Computational Social Science
   - [**Uncovering and Combating Stereotypes:**](#Stereo-NL) In this project, we use computational linguistics and machine learning techniques to uncover and combat the stereotypical views prominent in society.
-  - [**Political Ideology Detection on Social Media:**](#political-ideology) This project is in collaboration with McGill University, where we use network analysis and natural language processing to understand the political ideologies expressed on social media.

 {: .amaranth-deep-purple}
 ## Machine Learning Applications
-  - [**Medical Data Analysis**](#biomedical): We analyzed different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
+  - [**Medical Data Analysis**](#biomedical): This line of work analyzed different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
-  - [**Audio and Speech Processing**](#Speech): We developed neural network models for improving Farsi speech recognition.
+  - [**Audio and Speech Processing**](#Speech): This research  developed neural network models for improving Farsi speech recognition.
-  - [**Facial Recognition**](#PhD): We developed neural network models for emotion detection and facial image generation.
+  - [**Facial Recognition**](#PhD): This work developed neural network models for facial expression detection and facial image generation.

 <br>